 Ingrid StangbergManagerWorld Water Week and Prizes

-Ingrid works in the programme team at World Water Week
+Ingrid works in the programme team of World Water Week.

 Katarina Liljegren SwahnSenior ManagerWorld Water Week and Prizes

 Katarina is responsible for World Water Week format, platform and logistics.

 Lynne MyersContent & Social Media ManagerWorld Water Week and Prizes

 Driving engagement and building audiences across the World Water Week channels.

 Mini NeufeldProject ManagerWorld Water Week and Prizes